NomadsReach/Fallout-Anomaly/2025Update.md

 This is not a patch.
 It’s a new foundation — a full reimagining of what Anomaly can be.

 We understand many of you have been frustrated with bugs, crashes, or inconsistent features.
 We’ve felt that frustration too.
 In the past, our approach was to release large beta builds and continue patching them as new issues came to light.
-And while those builds represented a ton of hard work, they were still limited by the size of our testing team — usually fewer than ten people — compared to the 5,000+ of you who were jumping into the game on release.
+And while those builds represented a ton of hard work, they were still limited by the size of our testing team — usually fewer than ten people — compared to the 5,000+ of you who were jumping into the list on release.

 When bugs slip through and patches pile up, the entire experience suffers.
 It becomes messy, unstable, and harder to maintain — for us and for you.